Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

  There are three different possibilities for the callback to be called.
- Firstly, the callback is triggered for all currently connected devices (with *is_new* true) when the :tcpip:func:`IPConnection.enumerate` function is called.
+ Firstly, the callback is triggered for all currently connected devices (with *is_new* true) when the :tcpip:func:`enumerate <IPConnection.enumerate>` function is called.
 Secondly, the callback is triggered if a new Brick is plugged in via USB (with *is_new* true) and lastly it is triggered if a Brick is unplugged (with *is_new* false).